Conformally equivariant quantization for spinning particles

-with $\bd^\nabla$ the covariant differential associated to the Levi-Civita connection. \end{prop} The introduction of the factor $\hbar/\bi$ into the symplectic form $\om$ deserves some explanations.
+The introduction of the factor $\hbar/\bi$ into the symplectic form $\om$ deserves some explanations.
 First, from a physical point of view, a symplectic form should have the dimension of an action.
-Assigning no dimension to the odd variables~$\xi$ forces us to insert a constant with the dimension of an action in front of the $\xi$-term.
+The odd variables $\xi$ being dimensionless, we have to insert a constant with the dimension of an action in front of the $\xi$-term.
 We choose~$\hbar$ since our aim is quantization.
 To deal with pseudo-classical spinning particles \cite{BMa77,Rav80,Mic09,KCa11}, $\hbar$ should be replaced by a characteristic action of the studied system.
 Second, the symplectic form should be real.
-For quantization purpose, we define the real structure on $\cM$ by the involution anti-automorphism
+For quantization purposes, we define the real structure on $\cM$ by the involution anti-automorphism

 equal to the identity on coordinates.
 In particular, we get $\overline{\xi^i\xi^j}=\bar{\xi^j}\bar{\xi^i}=-\xi^i\xi^j$ and $\a$, $\om$ are then real.